 “title”: “Sample Konfabulator Widget”,

 “onMouseUp”: “sun1.opacity = (sun1.opacity / 100) * 90;”

 Open-source operation system which was created by Linus Torvalds.
 Since its open-source, it means it is free and is getting more and more popular every day.
-Linux has been designed to resemble UNIX computer operating system.
-When we talk about hosting your WordPress website, Linux is popular operating system under which your server is operating.
+Linux has been designed to resemble the UNIX computer operating system.
+When we talk about hosting your WordPress website, Linux is a popular operating system under which your server is operating.